-The United Nations Environment Program provides data for the world’s population density, identifying large areas with less than 4 people per square Kilometer (white colour).
+The United Nations Environment Program provides data for the world’s population density, identifying large areas with less than 4 people per square Kilometer (white coloured areas).
 Vast areas of Canada, the western part of central United States, Central South America, Australia and the various hot and cold deserts together with the oceans reveal that only a small percentage of the globe is densely populated.
 In fact just 29% of the globe’s surface are land and just 66% of the land, or 19% of the globe, is populated.

 GNI per capita (formerly GNP per capita) is the gross national income, converted to U.S. dollars using the World Bank Atlas method, divided by the midyear population.
 GNI is the sum of value added by all resident producers plus any product taxes (less subsidies) not included in the valuation of output plus net receipts of primary income (compensation of employees and property income) from abroad.
 GNI, calculated in national currency, is usually converted to U.S. dollars.